niHonkage/DocsLearning/en/guides/knowledge-base/sync-from-notion.md

 <figure><img src="/en/.gitbook/assets/guides/knowledge-base/notion-public-secret.png" alt=""><figcaption></figcaption></figure>

-Go back to the Fusionworks source code, and configure the relevant environment variables in the **.env** file.
+Go back to the FusionWorks source code, and configure the relevant environment variables in the **.env** file.
 The environment variables are as follows:

 **NOTION\_INTEGRATION\_TYPE**=public